cobalthq/cobalt-product-public-docs/content/en/Integrations/slack.md

 weight: 20
 description: >
     Receive updates in Slack
-    Learn how to set up an integration between Cobalt and Slack.
-The availability of this feature depends on your PtaaS tier.
 ---

 {{% pageinfo %}}
-Receive updates in Slack
 Learn how to set up an integration between Cobalt and Slack.
+The availability of this feature depends on your PtaaS tier.
 {{% /pageinfo %}}